karthiksairam01/ai-research-chatapp/README.md

 # Chat with My Research

 This project is a web application that allows users to have a conversation with my research papers.
 It uses a Retrieval-Augmented Generation (RAG) pipeline to provide accurate, context-aware answers based solely on the content of the document, effectively preventing the language model from hallucinating.
+The data folder already has two of my research papers.

 ## Features